Frequently Asked Questions

 A: No, we cannot.
 We can generally find the utility without much difficulty, but we cannot determine if the piping is gas, or water, etc. We can often trace the utility to valve, meter, control box, or other type of signifying marker, thereby determining the utility.
 Additionally, we have the ability to provide the elevation of the utility and can cross check it with as-build plans to confirm the plans are without error.

-A: In most circumstances, we can have a technician on your site within 24 hours.
+A: In most circumstances, we can have a project manager on your site within 24 hours.

 A: GPRS provides nationwide Ground Penetrating Radar services with offices in every major city from coast to coast.
 Simply put, we are willing to do what it takes to accomplish your project goals, including travel.

-A: Each of our technicians goes through three to six month training process.
+A: Each of our project managers goes through three to six month training process.
 This includes two weeks training at our corporate offices in our training center in Toledo, OH.
 The GPRS training center has test slabs of concrete with every type of slab we encounter in the field.
 Here they are instructed by our director of training who has 9 years of field experience.
-We also pair each trainee with an experienced technician until the trainee has demonstrated the consistent ability to work on a comparable level to an experienced technician providing technical expertise and the ability to get through difficult Ground Penetrating Radar applications.
+We also pair each trainee with an experienced project manager until the trainee has demonstrated the consistent ability to work on a comparable level to an experienced project manager providing technical expertise and the ability to get through difficult Ground Penetrating Radar applications.

 A: Yes.
 We regularly use our equipment to scan for the location of rebar in concrete columns and walls.
 On occasion we are also asked to scan from the underside of a floor to mark out the reinforcing steel and any embedded conduits.
 This is most common when a customer wants to set anchors into a floor for large piping.